PvPClt/project/Golden_en.md

 **Trump (nodding in agreement):**

 — Of course.
 And you've got 'em, Vova.
 The best guarantees aren't the ones signed on paper; the best ones are a gentleman's handshake.
 Just think back, Vova.
 After the USSR fell apart, Ukraine got "ironclad guarantees," right?
 And what happened?
 Did anyone lift a finger when you moved in?
 Hell no. So why would new "guarantees" be any different?
 Me?
 I won't get involved in your scrap with Ukraine no matter what.
 Especially if you put on a convincing enough show.
-Look at Obama, look at Biden—they were scared shitless of an open fight with Russia.
+Look at Obama, look at Biden — they were scared shitless of an open fight with Russia.
 America doesn’t go to war unless our interests are at stake.

 **Putin (skeptically):**